 Kawasaki Ninja H2R

 It has special twin stacked headlights, for superb visibility at high speeds, advanced ABS and Brembo disc brakes to bring this massive bike to a stop.
+Many riders consider this the Suzuki Hayabusa as the best bike in the world.

 Honda CBR 1100 Blackbird